PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Enterolobium'

-    Retrieving data for taxon 'Erythrina'

-    Retrieving data for taxon 'Erythroxylum'

     Retrieving data for taxon 'Eschweilera'

-    Retrieving data for taxon 'Esenbeckia'

     Retrieving data for taxon 'Eugenia'

-    Retrieving data for taxon 'Euphorbia'

     Retrieving data for taxon 'Ficus'